jeremy7710/Simple-PID/README.md

     }

 # How to use:
-1.You can copy the method above.
+1.You can copy the method above.</br>
-2.Use .dll in library folder.
+2.Use .dll in library folder.</br>
-3.Download the project and add in to your project.
+3.Download the project and add in to your project.</br>

 # Example
 You can open project in example folder.</br>